yashjain28/splunk-service/Readme.md

 	Following steps are assuming user already has a account on Splunk cloud and has an app (default app can also be used), where the user wants http event data.
 There are various ways to get the data in Splunk-Cloud, this package focus on using [Http Event Collector](http://docs.splunk.com/Documentation/Splunk/latest/Data/AboutHEC) of Splunk.

 	1. A HEC token needs to be created to allow the user to make http requests on Splunk.
 The process can be a little different depending on what type Splunk instance the user is running.
+If using Splunk Self-Service Cloud instance, click [here](http://docs.splunk.com/Documentation/Splunk/7.0.3/Data/UsetheHTTPEventCollector#Configure_HTTP_Event_Collector_on_self-service_Splunk_Cloud) to follow the steps to generate a HEC token.
 For more information, click [here](http://docs.splunk.com/Documentation/Splunk/latest/Data/AboutHEC).

 	2. It is a good idea to create an index where user can store incoming events information, later on used for analytics purposes.